University of the Poor Concept Paper

 Deeply tied to this technological revolution is the globalization of capital, which means the globalization of the poor and dispossessed as a class.
 The task we face today has an immediately global character to it, different from previous periods.
 The study of the globalization of economic and social relationships is an important aspect of the University of the Poor’s research.

 Our opponents have think tanks, training centers, journals, universities and foundations to understand this transition, develop their ideology, advance the political organization of their class, and replicate their intellectual leaders.
 We need these kinds of organizations also.
-In order to successfully fight the ideological and political battle necessary to end poverty, we need to develop the unity of the poor and dispossessed in both thought and action.
+In order to successfully fight the ideological and political battle necessary to end poverty, we need to develop the unity of the poor and dispossessed in both thought and action, globally and domestically.
+This is the cornerstone of proletarian internationalism today.

 The unity of the poor